I develop engaging learning experiences by combining game elements and visual design.

 A Quick-Reference Infographic

-Women Reader of
+Women Readers of

 Period Repair Manual